 In 2018 I started this Damp Earth Art blog to hopefully invoke some rain during a drought year.
-We are in the new water year of 2022-23 and already have received 30.13" of precipitation as of New Year's Day!
-Fingers crossed that the storms keep coming!
+We just ended the most recent "water year" on September 30th, 2024, with a total of 51.60" of precipitation.
+Definitely a drought year again.
+Fingers crossed that the coming water year is a wet one!

 I'm going keep updating this blog, so if the rain inspired you to write or photograph or create art please send it to me, and I'll post it!
 Please send your work to me at northyubanaturalist@gmail.
 Maybe our joint efforts will inspire the heavens to continue to rain!
 You never know!